 2019- Continued using factory k value for MeterCorrections.
 Ceased sampling stations within the Napa River (stations 340, 342, 343, 344, 345, 346, 347, 348, and 349).

-2021- December surveys cancled
+2020- Two December surveys were initiated with limited sampling of the South/Central delta to inform risk of entrainment for larval Longfin Smelt.

 6.)
 QA/QC

 Methods: After each tow, the field lead verifies that the flowmeter count is within the appropriate range, and if not, a re-tow is required.
 If there is an obvious reason that the flow meter was out of range, (e.g. weeds caught in the net or on the flowmeter), it is recorded as the reason for a re-tow in the “comments” section of the datasheet.
 The net can clog during algal blooms, jellyfish blooms, or heavy debris loads.
 If material is overfilling the cod end jar, the tow time is reduced to 5 minutes or 2.5 minutes and the appropriate tow schedule is followed.
 The acceptable flowmeter check range is reduced accordingly.
 If a 2.5 minute tow is performed and material like algae, jellyfish, or peat is still overfilling the cod end, that tow at that entire station is dropped.
 For consistency, all larval and juvenile fish are preserved and processed in the laboratory.
 Fish are separated from debris and other organisms present in a sample in a process referred to as sorting.
 A portion of samples are randomly selected after sorting for a quality control check (QC).
-The level of experience and the documented error rate of the sorter determine the proportion of sorted samples that is QCed.
+The level of experience and the documented error rate of the sorter determine the proportion of sorted samples that is QC’ed.
 If a QC is required, the QC’er will go through the sample looking for any missed fish.
 Fish identification involves a first ID person and a QC by a fish ID specialist to confirm all species.
-Following a QC frequency protocol based on the experience of the identifier, fish identifiers will progressively have fewer and fewer samples QC’d until they are considered a fish ID specialist.
+Following a QC frequency protocol based on the experience of the identifier, fish identifiers will progressively have fewer and fewer samples QC’ed until they are considered a fish ID specialist.
 Samples for identification QC are randomly selected.
 The larval fish ID specialist will confirm identification and counts for all fish in the sample.
 For all samples (QC required or not), all ESA fish and any questionable fish must undergo a second ID.

 Data: All computer data entry into the local database undergoes two rounds of ‘line by line’ checks, wherein all fields are checked against the original datasheets for fidelity.
 At the end of the survey field season, once all of the fish samples have been processed in the laboratory and data entry is complete, the environmental and fish data is ‘finalized’ such that it is clean for analysis and available for public consumption.
 The first step in this process is to conduct final line-by-lines.
 Each survey gets two complete line-by-lines (in addition to the two line-by-lines conducted upon entry).
 Once the end of season line-by-line is complete a project lead will run a series of database queries called ‘Edit’ queries.
-These queries catch outliers and other erroneous environmental and catch data.
+These queries analyze the underlying data distribution to detect potential outliers in the environmental data.
 Not all data is changed because it is an outlier (outside of 2 standard deviations is the criteria for most queries).
 In most cases, outliers are real data.
 These queries are to alert the project lead of potential erroneous data, and care is taken to edit only data that truly needs to be edited.